lis365b/data_analysis/data_prep_python_cheatsheet.md

 df = df.drop(['col1', 'col2'], axis=1)
 ```

-The axis argument specifies that you want to drop columns, not rows
+The axis argument specifies that you want to drop columns, not rows.

 **Delete a column:**
 ```
-del df['COL_NAME']
+del df['COL1']
 ```

 **Drop one or more rows:**